 Cosmographia has two additional lines of interest:

--Memoir by women whose work shaped Rochester, NY, marked below with a
+-Memoir by women whose work helped shape Rochester, NY, marked below with a

--Gothic & occult fare, marked below with a
+-Gothic, folk & occult lore, marked below with a

 Take a journey and explore our titles below